Jerry E. Flint (1840-1909)

 Jerry served in Company G of the 4th Wisconsin Infantry/Cavalry Regiment during the Civil War—the Hudson City Guards—from April 22, 1861, to May 28, 1866.
 He was promoted first to corporal, then sergeant, to 2nd lieutenant on May 24, 1864, and to first lieutenant on February 25, 1865.

 Following are two obituaries that appear in The River Falls Journal.
-Although not credited, the second one appears to be from a Wheaton, Minnesota, newspaper.
+Although not credited, the second one appears to originally have been from a Wheaton, Minnesota, newspaper.

 From the May 6, 1909, issue of The River Falls Journal: